zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 **Note:**

-Beginning with release 1.19 LTS, Zowe is including the ability to authenticate using client certificates.
-Feature itself is complete and tested, but automated testing on various security systems is not completed.
-That is the reason why the feature is being provided as a beta for early preview.
-If you have any feedback using client certificate authentication please create an issue against the api-layer repository.
-It is expected that in a future release it will be made available as a fully supported feature.
+Beginning with release 1.19 LTS,it is possible to authenticate using client certificates.
+The feature is functional and tested, but automated testing on various security systems is not complete.
+As such, the feature is provided as a beta release for early preview.
+If you would like to offer feedback using client certificate authentication, please create an issue against the api-layer repository.
+Client Certificate authentication will move out of Beta once test automation is fully implemented across different security systems.

 Use the following procedure to enable the feature of using a client certificate as a method of authentication for the API Mediation Layer Gateway.